Seneca Rocks

 Seneca Rocks is a large crag and local landmark in Pendleton County in the Eastern Panhandle of West Virginia, United States.
-The south peak is one of a small number of peaks inaccessible except by technical rock climbing techniques on the East Coast of the United States.
+The south peak is the only peak inaccessible except by technical rock climbing techniques on the East Coast of the United States.
 One of the best-known scenic attractions in West Virginia, the sheer rock faces are a popular challenge for rock climbers.

-Seneca Rocks is easily visible from, and accessible by way of, West Virginia Route 28, West Virginia Route 55 and U.S. Route 33 in the Spruce Knob–Seneca Rocks National Recreation Area of the Monongahela National Forest.
+Seneca Rocks is easily visible from and accessible by way of West Virginia Route 28, West Virginia Route 55 and U.S. Route 33 in the Spruce Knob–Seneca Rocks National Recreation Area of the Monongahela National Forest.
 The three highways converge in the hamlet of Seneca Rocks, which is named for the cliffs nearby.

 Description

 Seneca Rocks is at the north end of the River Knobs, which contain several other similar "razorback" ridges or "fins" such as Judy Rocks and Nelson Rocks, all on the western flank of North Fork Mountain.
 Seneca Rocks is a prominent and visually striking formation rising nearly 900 feet above the confluence of Seneca Creek with the North Fork of the South Branch of the Potomac River.
-It overlooks the community of Seneca Rocks, formerly known as "Mouth of Seneca".
+It overlooks the community of Seneca Rocks, formerly known as "The Mouth of Seneca".
 The Rocks consist of a North and a South Peak, with a central notch between.
-Formerly, a prominent pinnacle — "the Gendarme" — occupied the notch.
+Formerly, a prominent pinnacle – "the Gendarme" – occupied the notch.

 Geology

 The west flank of the Wills Mountain Anticline in the area of Seneca Rocks consists of geological strata that have been upended and rotated 90 degrees to form the impressive crag as well as other prominent outcroppings of the erosion-resistant white/gray Tuscarora quartzite, including nearby Champe Rocks.
 The Anticline is a gigantic upward bulge formed more than 200 million years ago at the end of the Paleozoic Era.
-The quartzite is approximately 250 feet thick here, located primarily on exposed ridges as caprock or exposed crags.
+The quartzite is approximately 250 feet thick here, located primarily on exposed ridges such as caprock or exposed crags.
 The rock is composed of fine grains of sand that were laid down in the Silurian Period some 440 million years ago, in an extensive sand shoal at the edge of the ancient Iapetus Ocean.
 Eons of geologic activity followed, as the ocean slowly closed and the underlying rock uplifted and folded.
 Millions of years of erosion stripped away the overlying rock and left remnants of the arching folds in the form of these landmark outcrops.